Skip to content

 12. The Money-Piece Bob

 A simple lob with two brighter face-framing pieces — the "money pieces" — that lift the whole look and draw light toward the face.
 The cut here is straightforward; the color does the talking.
-Learn the technique in our money-piece highlights guide.
+Ask your colorist for face-framing highlights two to three shades lighter than your base — see our balayage guide for how the hand-painted version reads.

 The money piece — bold, face-framing highlights on the front sections — brightens the complexion and adds dimension.
 See our balayage guide for blending techniques.
 Money pieces work on every base color from blonde to black.
 See our colored hair care guide for maintenance.